Green-Avocado/CTF/tsgctf2021/pwn/coffee/README.md

 Disclaimer:
 I was not able to solve this challenge during the CTF.
 The challenge had me frustrated for most of the event due to the restrictions on the format string bug.
-I solved it with the help of [this writeup](https://hackmd.io/@moratorium08/ryMcaePVY).
+I solved it with the help of [moratorium08's writeup](https://hackmd.io/@moratorium08/ryMcaePVY).
 I am documenting the solution here because I think it may be a useful resource in the future.

 ## Challenge

+A very simple program with a format string vulnerability.

+The program makes it much harder to call `printf` more than once as it checks the value of a global variable, which is set to 0 after the first call.

 ### Mitigations